MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ## Scenario: Multi-tenant purchase tracking microservice

 Consider a scenario where we'd like to build an e-commerce web application.
 To keep things simple let's contextualize the scenario so that we only have one micro service that uses a multi tenant dynamoDb table to store/retrieve customer purchases.
-A quick architectural diagram has been provided below.
+This microservice can potentially be split into two read/write lambdas.
+An architectural diagram for this scenario has been provided below.
 ![image](architecture.png)

 1. Users authenticate with a username and password, the web app passes these to amazon cognito for validation.